ray-project/ray/doc/source/rayserve/overview.rst

 2. You can use a cloud hosted solution.

 The first approach is easy to get started with, but it's hard to scale each component.
-Unlike traditional web servers, a running RayServe cluster can be modified and updated throughout it's lifetime.
-New routes, backends, and policies can be added and removed.
 The second approach requires vendor lock-in (SageMaker), framework specific tooling (TFServing), and a general lack of flexibility.